 Strict criteria for patient safety and medication stability need to be met when developing a system that provides the weekly medication, packed by pharmacists.

-We have developed the "Arzneikalender" - which translates into medication calendar.
+We have developed the eco2 blister pak.
 It consists of a moulded tray - plant based - made mainly from potato starch, sealed by a cellophane film from NatureFlex™️ and a paper cover for light protection.
-The entire system is housed in a specifically designed tin for protection.
+The entire system is housed in a designed tin for protection.

 Once emptied, the tray can be re-used up to 4x for the same patient, afterwards use it in gardening or will be a good addition to the compost.
 For the city dwellers it can be recycled via the paper recycling with all components are certified accordingly.